 - Suppes, P., 1969, Studies in the Methodology and Foundations of Science, Dordrecht: Reidel.

-- Mental Models Website, by Ruth Byrne
+- mentalmodelsblog: Mental Models in Human Thinking and Reasoning, by Ruth Byrne.

 - Abstract State Machines, by Jim Huggins